2.2: Analyzing your Audience

 Unless you know otherwise, you can guess at any of the above explanations (or a combination of them) before responding, but never respond assuming one of them to be the case.
 Rather, respond without judgment to someone who writes poorly, but do so in a plain, accessible style using familiar words and fully explain your topic.

-Being nonjudgmental as well as respectful towards those of different cultures and religious beliefs is also key to effective communication.
+Being nonjudgmental and respectful towards those of different cultures and religious beliefs are also key to effective communication.
 If you are committed to a belief system yourself, never assume that everyone else shares your views or is wrong for believing otherwise.
 Even if you are not religious per se, you still have a belief system shaped by the culture in which you developed.
 Everyone’s belief system is the result of life experiences that differ from those of others; unless that system drives them towards anti-social behaviour or even violence, nothing is wrong with holding those beliefs as far as you’re concerned.
-The success of Canada’s multicultural society depends on the tolerance and understanding between citizens.
+The success of Canada’s multicultural society depends on tolerance and understanding between citizens.
 In your writing, always be understanding towards others’ beliefs; don’t belittle or insult them.
 If someone writes you to say that they will be absent because of a Muslim holiday you had no idea about, for instance, use this as an opportunity to learn something about that holiday so you can say, for instance, “Eid Mubarak” at the end of your message to maintain goodwill.

-Key Takeaways
+Key Takeaway

 Knowing your audience by their size, position relative to you, knowledge of your topic, and demographic helps you craft your message content and style to meet their needs.